kanecain1981/SANS_Index_Helper_Tool/README.md

 # SANS-Index-Helper-Tool
 Python command line tool used for generating GIAC Certification book indexes.
 Provides a command line interface to create a SANS book index for your GIAC certification attempts.
 This is a simpler evolution of Matthew Toussain's tool at https://github.com/0sm0s1z/Xenocrates.
 ## Usage and Requirements
-The tool requires Python 2.7 at a minimal.
+The tool requires Python 3.
 To start the program, create a folder and place the script within.
 Run the script with the following syntax:
 ```
 $ python sans_index_generator.py
 ```